oeoeoe/GoodVibrations/README.md

 - [ ] Set vibration intensity
 - [ ] Set *new messsage alert*
 - [ ] Secret mode (where all interface is hidden)

+### About the views

+New Message view:
+Use the large button in the middle to create a message, using short and long taps.
+The message will be output below the button.
+Pressing send button will [TODO: Allex] [also Allex: can you use swipe to send?] ....
+The Recipients row is just a placeholder.
+In this prototype, you can't interact with it.
+In a functioning version, the x next to the name should delete the recipient, and the + should be used to add a new recipient, so that you can send the message to several recipients.

+Dictionary view:
+Use the FAB button to open a modal view where you use short and long taps to create a new phrase in your dictionary.
+Change the EditText to set a meaning for the tap sequence.
+The Save button does not do anything yet.
+Press the FAB button again to close the modal view.

+Message History view:
+This should be a list of all [TODO: Allex.
+Sent and/or received?] messages.
+Right now it only shows the tap sequences, but it should also be possible to see when the messages were sent [TODO: and to /from whom?].

+Contacts view:
+This is a placeholder showing how your screen could look if you had two contacts in the app.
+The buttons for edit, delete, and add contacts are not holding any functionality at the moment, but only show what should be possible to do in this view.
+The QR code should be an option for simple adding of new contacts.

+Settings view:
+This view currently has no functionality, but only shows what should be possible in a complete version of the app.
+New Message Alert: When receiving a new message, it should be possible to switch on and of a vibration signal, depending on how discreet you want to be.
+The signal should also be possible to change.
+Vibration Strength: Should be from off to max, so that you can choose how obvious the signal should be.
+Activate Button: In the complete version of the app, it should be possible to open the app discreetly, usng for instance Volume down.
+It should be possible to edit how to activate the app.
+[TODO: Allex halp] ...